Education and Inspiration through the ancient art of storytelling!

 To view Lesson Plans for Adventures with Audubon follow the link.

-For further Audubon lesson plan ideas or
+For further Audubon lesson plan ideas

 To read an article Fox wrote for Green Teacher Magazine follow this link InTheFootstepsOfAudubon